appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 ## 7.6 CSRF Protection Missing

-Lack of Cross-Site Request Forgery (CSRF) controls on HTTP/SSE transports enables attackers to forge or replay unauthorized requests.
+Lack of Cross-Site Request Forgery (CSRF) controls on Streamable HTTP transport enables attackers to forge or replay unauthorized requests.

 **Note: Out of scope for all HTTP APIs.**